 Falcon Log Collector Sizing Guide

 The numbers in this guide are based on measurements and experience from running the Falcon Log Collector in production.
-However, the actual needed size of your Falcon Log Collector instances depends on the workloads, and we recommend testing to determine those numbers.
+However, the actual size needed for your Falcon Log Collector instances depends on the workloads, and we recommend testing to determine those numbers.

 See the following for more information: